 The TurboGrafx-16 is a fourth generation, 8/16-bit video game console manufactured by Nippon Electric Company (NEC), with the assistance of Hudson.
 It is known in Japan as the PC Engine and was released in Japan on October 30, 1987.
 It was released in North America on August 29, 1989, and was released in a very limited manner in Europe in 1990.
 The console is known as the PC Engine Plus in the UK (where many gamers preferred importing the Japanese PC Engine instead) and as simply the TurboGrafx elsewhere in Europe.

 The TurboGrafx-16 was the first console to be marketed as a 16-bit console, though it is debatable whether it qualifies as a 16-bit console.
 While the central CPU of the TG-16 is 8-bit, the dual GPU processor setup and graphics card is 16-bit, and can display 482 colors at once out of a 512 color palette.
 It was the first console that came reasonably close to arcade-quality graphics, approaching that of a mid-range arcade machine at the time.
 Its 8-bit CPU was also faster than the 16-bit CPU of the SNES, though not the Mega Drive.

 While often not considered a "true" 16-bit console due to its use of an 8-bit CPU, the PC Engine technically surpassed both of its true 16-bit rivals, the Mega Drive (released 1988) and SNES (released 1990), by the end of the 16-bit era, due to expansions such as the Super CD-ROM and Arcade Card in Japan providing greater storage capacity and RAM memory.

 Popularity in Japan

 The PC Engine was very popular in Japan, where NEC had already been dominating the personal computer market with the PC-88 and PC-98 platforms.
-By 1988, it had outsold Nintendo's Famicom, becoming Japan's console leader until the Super Famicom's release in the early 1990s.
+By 1988, it had outsold Nintendo's Famicom, becoming Japan's console leader until the Super Famicom's release in 1990.
 Meanwhile, the PC Engine continued to outsell the Sega Mega Drive in Japan throughout the 16-bit era.

 PC Engine CD-ROM